moorepants/dissertation/control.rst

 possible for a system to be controlled, whereas there must be some measure variable measure of controllability that is more relevant to the proposed questions.
 [Seffen2001]_ studies how parameter changes affect controllability, and comes up with rideability index.
-[Schwab2010a]_ and [Schwav2012]_ also determines the controllability of several bicycle models and uses the eigenmode rate magnitude as an example variable measure of the controllability.
+[Schwab2010a]_ and [Schwab2012]_ also determines the controllability of several bicycle models and uses modal controllability as a continuous measure of the controllability.
 The pole locations of an open loop system can also give a general sense of how easy it is to control with roots in the far right plane likely being hard to stabilize.